UoB-COMSM0166/2025-group-13/README.md

 This section will cover a few of the key considerations in the early stages of our game development’s life cycle: ideation, feasibility, stakeholders, use cases, epics, and user stories.

 ## Ideation & early stage design
 The ideation process for our game began with research and brainstorming.
 We then compiled an initial list of 13 proposals.
-We evaluated each option using the following criteria: Attractiveness, Complexity, Feasibility using P5.js, and User-Friendliness.
+We evaluated each option using the following criteria: Attractiveness, Complexity, Feasibility using p5.js, and User-Friendliness.

 <p align="center">
  <img src="documentation/other_docs/ideas.png" alt="Coming up with ideas" width="900"><br>
- <i><strong>Figure 5</strong>: Table with intial game ideas.</i>
+ <i><strong>Figure 5</strong>: Initial game ideas</i>
 </p>

 From there, we ranked our choices, discussed the ones that scored the best, and chose two very different games to validate through paper prototypes: ‘Dino Escape’ and ‘Train of Thought’.

 <p align="center">
  <img src="documentation/other_docs/board_32.jpeg" alt="Choosing our game" width="650"><br>
- <i><strong>Figure 6</strong>: Image of the board with game ideas ranking.</i>
+ <i><strong>Figure 6</strong>: Game ideas ranking</i>
 </p>

 Based on the feedback we received, we settled on ‘Dino Escape’, which was more intriguing to users and had much more potential for expansion.

 <p align="center">
  <img src="documentation/other_docs/paper.gif" alt="Paper prototype" width="500"><br>
- <i><strong>Figure 7</strong>: Gif showing a paper prototype of the game.</i>
+ <i><strong>Figure 7</strong>: Paper prototype of the game</i>
 </p>

 We did some feasibility studies to get us started on programming in this new language, to get more feedback about the game mechanics, and  to make sure we were still excited about ‘Dino Escape’.
 We developed our first digital prototype: